Skip to main content

 Submit Prospectus

 Once all thesis committee members have reviewed the prospectus and the student has completed any required revisions, committee members approve the prospectus in the Honors Thesis Tracker.
-The prospectus then moves to Honors Program personnel for Executive Committee review and approval.
+The prospectus then moves to Honors Program for Executive Committee review.
 Do not wait to submit a prospectus after completing a project or major portion of it.
 The prospectus must be submitted beforehand.
-The Honors Program will notify the student and thesis committee with approval – typically within two weeks of submission.
+The Honors Program will notify the student if any additional revisions or clarifications are required – typically within two weeks of submission.
+The Honors Program will notify the student with final approval.